DevUju/qts3-wmb-test/outreachy/qts-index.md

 2. Click "See batches by user" to access all batches created by the user or associated with the username.

 ### Logging In
-A user must log in to access the full functionality of QuikStatements, especially in relation to creating and managing batches.
+A user must log in to access the full functionality of QuickStatements, especially in relation to creating and managing batches.

 ## Makefile Commands
 The project also includes a Makefile which manages the following commands: